ranxm2/RNA_ancestry/README.md

 ```

-Result should similar like thgis:
+Result should be similar like thgis:

 ```bash
 Ancestry       Proportion   N_SNPs    Estimation_Corr (95% CI)